Les Hautes Prairies Campsite, Lourmarin

 Located right in the centre of Provence with the feet of Lubéron.
 A 9 acre campsite with 165 spacious pitches for tents, caravans and motorhomes.

-Located in the Residence Provence Country Club in the heart of the Luberon mountain, this studio enjoys a serene and tranquil atmosphere with close proximity to all the sites and attractions of this area of the South of France.
+Located in the Residence Provence Country Club in the heart of the Luberon mountain range, this apartment enjoys a serene and tranquil atmosphere with close proximity to all the sites and attractions of this area of the South of France.
 An ideal location for nature and golf lovers.

 Welcome to La Colline, a stunning villa built from honey-colored local stone, nestled among Provençal vineyards with breathtaking views of Mont Ventoux and the distant hilltop villages.
 The villa offers a peaceful setting, perfect for spending a summer day by the swimming pool, accompanied only by the gentle song of the cicadas.

-Located in the Residence Provence Country Club in the heart of the Luberon mountain, this apartment enjoys a serene and tranquil atmosphere with close proximity to all the sites and attractions of this area of the South of France.
+Located in the Residence Provence Country Club in the heart of the Luberon mountain range, this apartment enjoys a serene and tranquil atmosphere with close proximity to all the sites and attractions of this area of the South of France.
 An ideal location for nature and golf lovers.

 In the heart of the Luberon National Park, a beautiful and charming B&B welcomes you for a relaxing stay.